-- ½ tsp vanilla
+- ½ teaspoon vanilla

 - 2 teaspoons coarse sea salt

-- In a large mixing bowl cream together butter, sugar, and powdered sugar.
+In a large mixing bowl cream together butter, sugar, and powdered sugar.
 Add vanilla and beat until combined.
 Mix in the flour and combine until it forms a soft dough.

-- Press half of the dough in the bottom of a 9×13 dish and place the other half of the dough into the refrigerator.
+Press half of the dough in the bottom of a 9×13 dish and place the other half of the dough into the refrigerator.
 Bake in preheated oven for 15 minutes.

-- Remove the pan from the oven and melt the caramels, heavy cream and ½ tsp vanilla in the microwave for 1 minute.
+Remove the pan from the oven and melt the caramels, heavy cream and ½ tsp vanilla in the microwave for 1 minute.
 Stir together until smooth.
 Stir in the chopped apples.
 Pour evenly over the hot crust.
 Lightly sprinkle the coarse sea salt over the crust.
-I didn’t end up using the entire T, just lightly sprinkle evenly on top.
+I didn’t end up using the entire Tablespoon, just lightly sprinkle evenly on top.
 You don’t want them too salty.

-- Take the remaining dough out of the refrigerator and crumble over the top of the caramel.
+Take the remaining dough out of the refrigerator and crumble over the top of the caramel.
 Return the pan to the oven and bake for 25-30 minutes until filling is bubbly and the top is firm.
 Let them cool completely before cutting.